plotly/plotly.js/CONTRIBUTING.md

 # Contributing to Plotly.js

 Thanks for your interest in contributing to Plotly.js!
+We are actively looking for diverse contributors, with diverse background and skills.

+## Code of Conduct

+Please check out our [Code of Conduct](CODE_OF_CONDUCT.md).
+Don't tl:dr; it but the general idea is to be nice.

 ## Plotly.js vs Plotly.py and Plotly.R